tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

 - Remove `blazor.web.js` from `App.razor` (we don't need it for static site).

 - Make necessary changes to your layout.
-I am using tailwindcss, so everything is accomadated to that.
+I am using tailwindcss, so everything is accommodated to that.

 - When you run `dotnet watch` your app should be running.